Stitch & Ai: Plot

 Stitch & Ai follows the events of Lilo & Stitch and its subsequent film and television sequels up to and including Leroy & Stitch, set around 2016.
 The series shows Stitch kidnapped by the Jaboodies, a faction of alien criminals who want to use him to win a space war after hacking a United Galactic Federation database and discovering a previously-unrevealed "metamorphosis program" that was secretly programmed in Stitch.
 This function causes the experiment to grow into a giant beast with four laser-firing tentacles when his destructive programming is triggered in a large city.
 However, a rival faction called the Woolagongs, who managed to steal the stolen data from the Jaboodies, board the Jaboodies' battle cruiser spaceship to try to kidnap Stitch for themselves from the Jaboodies, only for Stitch to be freed in the fighting.
 He escapes back to Earth, ending up in China's Huangshan mountains.

-In Huangshan, Stitch meets Wang Ai Ling, a spirited local girl at risk of being separated from her older sister Jiejie by their aunt Daiyu after the sisters lost their parents in the past year.
-Daiyu, who hates the mountains and lives in a city, desires to move Ai in with her, believing that Ai would live a better life in the city, but Ai loves her home and is resistant to the idea.
-Stitch quickly befriends Ai and becomes her new "dog", and the two help one another deal with the other's problems; Ai helps Stitch fight off the Jaboodies and Woolagongs so he wouldn't be taken or used by either of them, as well as help find a shrine that he's been seeing in unusual visions he's been having, while he helps her ward off Daiyu's attempts to take her away in order to have her stay in the mountains with Jiejie.
+In Huangshan, Stitch meets Wang Ai Ling, a spirited local girl who was soon to be separated from her older sister Jiejie by their aunt Daiyu after the sisters lost their parents in the past year.
+Daiyu, who hates the mountains and lives in a city, desires to move Ai in with her, believing that Ai would develop into a "proper lady" in the city, but Ai loves her home and is resistant to the idea.
+Stitch quickly befriends Ai and becomes her new "dog", and the two help one another deal with the other's problems; Ai helps Stitch fight off the Jaboodies and Woolagongs so he wouldn't be taken or used by either of them, as well as help find a shrine that he's been seeing in unusual visions he's been having, while he helps her stay in the mountains with Jiejie and ward off Daiyu's attempts to take her away.
 Jumba and Pleakley later show up initially trying to rescue Stitch and bring him back to the United Galactic Federation, but Ai and Jiejie convince the two aliens to let Stitch stay with them, letting them stay to keep a watch on Stitch and to help out him and his new family.

 The series also features various flashbacks to key scenes in the franchise that appear in "Hello – Goodbye", "Teacher's Pet", and "Monstrosity".
 The flashbacks consist of closely re-animated sequences, copying the originals to the best of their ability.
 The flashback scenes are based on scenes from the original Lilo & Stitch, Lilo & Stitch 2: Stitch Has a Glitch, and The Origin of Stitch.
-In co-ordinance with this, there are occasional appearances from previous characters of the Lilo & Stitch franchise, including Captain Gantu, the Grand Councilwoman, Cobra Bubbles, the Ice Cream Man, and (briefly and from a distance) Dr. Hämsterviel.
+In co-ordinance with this, there are occasional appearances from previous characters of the Lilo & Stitch franchise, including Captain Gantu, the Grand Councilwoman, Cobra Bubbles, the Ice Cream Man, and (in a brief cameo) Dr. Hämsterviel.